-Many people, both active and not, become frustrated with failed attempts to lose areas of stubborn fat around their thighs, hips, abdomen, love handles, knees, back, arms, neck and chin.
+Many people, active or not, become frustrated after multiple attempts to lose areas of stubborn fat around their thighs, hips, abdomen, love handles, knees, back, arms, neck, and chin.

 How Liposuction Works

 Dr. Dreyfuss performs liposuction as an outpatient procedure in our AAASF and JCAHO accredited surgical facility.
 Your liposuction surgery will be performed under epidural or general anesthesia.
 In most cases, we perform liposuction under general anesthesia.
 Since tumescent liposuction is the most trusted body contouring method available, Dr. Dreyfuss frequently performs it.
 First, Dr. Dreyfuss will make small incisions in the target area to allow the liposuction device to access the unwanted fat cells.
 The incisions are small enough that they’ll look inconspicuous when they heal—almost like small moles.

 Before the procedure begins, Dr. Dreyfuss saturates the fat with a special tumescent solution.
 Through a very small incision, he inserts a tiny tube (cannula).
 The cannula manipulates the tissue and removes fat using suction.
 The anesthetic-containing tumescent solution reduces bleeding, reduces pain and makes it easier to collect fat without damaging the tissues.

 The recovery time for liposuction will vary depending on the extent of the procedure.
 The average recovery time is 2-3 weeks.
 Although you should expect some bruising, swelling and discomfort during your liposuction recovery, patients typically return to work or school within seven days.
 A special compression garment is usually provided to reduce swelling and ensure a smooth result.
 After about four weeks, patients can typically return to their exercise regimen.
 Dr. Dreyfuss will help map out a recovery plan for you.